Worksop Town F.C.: Current club

-The new club initially had to play in the Sheffield Association League and Central Combination before joining the Yorkshire League in 1935.

-After the end of the Second World War, the club again folded and a new club called Worksop Town Athletic was formed, initially competing in the Sheffield Association League, but later joining the Midland League.
-In 1956, it progressed to the third round of the FA Cup for the only time in its history, beating Skegness Town and Bradford City before losing to Swindon Town at the County Ground.
-Worksop won up its second Midland League title in 1966 before becoming a founder member of the Northern Premier League (NPL) two years later.
-It returned to the Midland League after just one year, however, as the Tigers finished bottom in the NPL's inaugural season.
+After the end of the Second World War, another new club was formed by the name of Worksop Town Athletic, although the Athletic suffix would soon fall out of use.
+They initially competed in the Sheffield Association League, but later joining the Midland League.
+In 1956, they progressed to the third round of the FA Cup for the only time in their history, beating Skegness Town and Bradford City before losing to Swindon Town at the County Ground.
+Worksop won their second Midland League title in 1966 before becoming a founder member of the Northern Premier League (NPL) two years later.
+They returned to the Midland League after just one year, however, as the Tigers finished bottom in the NPL's inaugural season.

-Worksop won its third and last Midland League title in 1973 and, a year later, re-joined the NPL, eventually finding its feet at this higher level.
-In 1978, it once more reached the first round of the FA Cup, losing 1–5 to Barnsley at Oakwell.
-In 1989, it was relegated to Division 1 of the NPL, and had to move to play in Gainsborough when it was evicted from its Central Avenue home.
-It spent three years in Gainsborough before returning to the newly built Sandy Lane ground in Worksop in 1992.
+Worksop won their third and last Midland League title in 1973 and, a year later, re-joined the NPL, eventually finding their feet at this higher level.
+In 1978, they once more reached the first round of the FA Cup, losing 5-1 to Barnsley at Oakwell.
+In 1989, they were relegated to Division 1 of the NPL, and had to move to play in Gainsborough when they were evicted from their Central Avenue home.
+They then spent three years in Gainsborough before returning to the newly built Sandy Lane ground in Worksop in 1992.